 Prepare for all kinds of interview questions about yourself, your skills, qualifications, experience and hobbies.
 Listen carefully to the questions.
 Answer them respectfully, directly and as fully as you can, avoiding arrogance, boasting, and yes and no answers.

 British job interviewers often ask about your past successes and mistakes on the job.
-It is a good idea to prepare a few career success stories and couple that had less than favorable outcomes but were learning experiences.
+It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.

 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question".

 Also, ask interviewers questions about the internal operations, responsibilities and even benefits.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).